Ricozl/travelPlanner/README.md

 The quiz has its own html page which is created using REACT.
 The quiz is an interactive page in which the user inputs hiw answer and sees results immediately.
 Only signed-in users can access it.

 The Favorites page XXX
-This page is built using javascript as the front end and python for the back end.
-Only signed-in users can access it.
-The users can add or remove a favorite from their list. i've used a model and the "add and remove" are contained in the sites in the main program.
+This page is part of the single-page application, using javascript as the front end and python for the back end.
+Only signed-in users can access it. i've used a model and the "add and remove" are contained in the sites in the main program.
 The favorites page accesses the database and displays the favorites chosen by the signed-in user.